 Uri lowResUri, highResUri; DraweeController controller = Fresco.newDraweeControllerBuilder() .setLowResImageRequest(ImageRequest.fromUri(lowResUri)) .setImageRequest(ImageRequest.fromUri(highResUri)) .setOldController(mSimpleDraweeView.getController()).build(); mSimpleDraweeView.setController(controller);

-Cloudinary’s fetch functionality enables on-the-fly manipulation of remote images and optimized delivery via a super fast CDN.
+Cloudinary’s fetch functionality enables on-the-fly transformation of remote images and optimized delivery via a super fast CDN.
 It allows us to easily and dynamically generate different image quality versions, regardless of the location of image.

 Let’s say this is my original image, stored in my AWS S3 bucket: